guilleiguaran/rails-htmx/README.md

 your controllers and instead returns only the yielded view for the requests that have the `HX-Request` header present.

-Additionally, `rails-htmx` prevents redirects in non-GET requests and instead uses the `HX-Location` header to handle the redirects.
+Additionally, `rails-htmx` modify redirects in non-GET and non-POST requests to return 303 (See Other) as status code instead of 302 to handle XHR redirects correctly.

 For more information about how to use htmx please consult the [htmx docs](https://htmx.org/docs/).